 Guatemalan President’s Strategic Divorce – Guatemalan President, Alvaro Colom, is in his last term.
 The Guatemalan constitution prohibits relatives of the outgoing president to run for re-election.
 Fortunately, President Colom’s political party is not using the strategy of Libyan President Gaddafi or Ivory Coast’s President Gbagbo by using force to stay in power.
 Instead the political party is exploiting a loophole in the law.

 The political party intends to get around the constitutional prohibition by having President Colom’s current Wife, Sandra Torres run for President.
 In order for her to officially be allowed to run for President, Mr. Colom and Ms. Torres must be divorced.
 Once they are divorced, Ms. Torres will no longer be barred from running for President.
-Several opposition parties are challenging the divorce in court, but Guatemalan law allows divorce by mutual consent.
+Several opposition parties are challenging the Guatemalan President’s Strategic Divorce in court, but Guatemalan law allows divorce by mutual consent.

 Ms. Torres had this to say about her divorce:

 I am getting a divorce from my husband, but I am getting married to the people… I am not going to be the first or the last woman who decides to get a divorce, but I am the only woman to get a divorce for her country. http://bit.ly/h3Xuzv

 Ms. Torres reminds me of current Argentinean President Cristina Fernández de Kirchner.
 In 2007, President Kirchner succeeded her husband, former President Nestor Kirchner.
 Apparently Argentina does not have the same presidential succession laws as Guatemala.
 It does not look like Ms. Torres currently has the popularity that Ms. Kirchner had.
 Foxnews.com reports that a recent poll has Ms. Torres with 13.7 percent of the vote compared to the leading candidates 47.2 percent of the vote. http://bit.ly/fAe39